 Luxurious Turkish Lentil Soup

-The creamiest Turkish lentil soup you’ve ever had, oddly made without even a drop of cream!
-This soup is vegetarian-friendly, loaded with veggies, and so comforting.
-Naturally gluten-free and can easily be made vegan!
+The creamiest Turkish lentil soup and you won’t believe that it’s made without even a drop of cream!
+This cozy soup is made with mostly pantry-staple ingredients and is vegetarian-friendly,and so comforting.
+Naturally gluten-free, creamy and can easily be made vegan!

 Golden drizzles of delish-us-ness.

 Serving up bowlfuls of Turkish Lentil Soup in Houstons perpetual 100º weather like it’s my job.

 But this one is worth the hype.
 It’s the creamiest lentil soup you’ll ever experience and yet there isn’t even a drop of cream in this recipe.
 We’re talking a lentil soup loaded with vegetables like onions, carrots, a squeeze of tomato paste, served up with lemon wedges on the side.
 It’s thickened up by with a potato.
 Yes, you read that right.
 And lets just say after trying this recipe, you’ll want to skip making a roux and start using potatoes in all of your roux-based soup recipes.
 This is a soup that you’ll on every street corner in Turkey.
 I’ve can be made with both red lentils and yellow lentils.
 This Turkish red lentil soup dish, is called mercimek çorbası.

 This is the coziest, warmest, most comforting lentil soup to come out of my kitchen in possibly forever.
 Bonus points that this recipe uses lots of pantry and refrigerator staple ingredients and the prep time it curbed at 15 minutes.